-About $180,000$ workers in our sample were displaced due to $21,000$ closure events during 1997-2014.
+About $180,000$ workers were displaced due to $21,000$ closure events during 1997-2014.
 Over $4,000,000$ workers at $200,000$ establishments are eligible as controls.
-Table \ref{tab:sumstats_main} in Appendix B presents sample statistics.
-Comparing the statistics in Columns 1 and 3 for the displaced workers and the eligible controls (before the matching), we see clear differences in terms of industry, size, and gender.
-Displaced workers are more concentrated in manufacturing and fewer workers are displaced within education, health and public administration.
+Table \ref{t:desc} in Appendix B presents sample statistics.
+Compared to average employees, displaced workers are more concentrated in manufacturing and fewer are from tax-funded industries.
 Displaced workers are also drawn from smaller establishments.
 As a consequence of the industry structure, men are overrepresented among the displaced.
-The statistics in Column 2 shows that the matched controls, as expected, are very similar to the displaced workers.
+The statistics further shows that the \textit{matched} controls, as expected, are similar to the displaced.